ValBaturin/valely.github.io/mysite/content/posts/arch_is_stable.md

 Another reason of switching is that I've been following the development of [sway wm](https://swaywm.org/) for a whlie and therefore had a desire on get my hands on this window manager and give [wayland](https://wayland.freedesktop.org/) a try.

 The idea behind this post is to log issues that occured during my usage of the system.
 It's not a problem -- solution type of reading.
 The only thing you might get from this post is to see when I had bad days.
+The post has no date and is aimed to be updated on regular basis.

 ### 2020
 - 01/08 Fonts don't load in tty.
 Can't start a sway session.
 Reboot helped